tle2693/aircraft-scheduling-tl/README.md

 - Run `ng serve` or `npm start` to run the project in a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Key features
-- Live aircraft utilisation update.
+- Live aircraft utilization update.
 - Live aircraft timeline update.
 - Live flights filter based on product requirements.
 - Add and remove flights for an aircraft rotation along with warning message.